 In Britain and beyond, 2017 has been quite the year: A surprise general election result.
 The ongoing saga that is Brexit, and that is the Trump presidency, too.
 Famine, war and ethnic cleansing across large swathes of Africa, Asia and the Middle East.
 Terrorism, foreign and domestic, actual and virtual.
 The North Korean problem.
 Revelations about endemic tax avoidance on … Continue reading New Year, New Politics?

 Of all the difficult issues (citizens' rights, existing financial obligations, future trading relationship, role of the European Court) that the ongoing Brexit negotiations present, the Irish border question is arguably turning out to be the most awkward of them all.
 On the one hand, as per the Good Friday Agreement there's a pressing need to retain a … Continue reading Up the proverbial: Brexit and the Irish border question

-If—a la the Peter principle—politicians, too, rise to the level of their incompetence, then in going one step further Theresa May can arguably lay claim to the ignominious accolade of being the exception which proves the rule.
-In her six years as Home Secretary May distinguished herself as an instinctive authoritarian who presided over a broken … Continue reading The rise and fall of Theresa May
+If a la Peter principle politicians, too, rise to the level of their incompetence, then in going one step further Theresa May can perhaps lay claim to the (dis)honour of being the exception that proves the rule.
+In her six years as Home Secretary May distinguished herself as an instinctive authoritarian who failed to meet key targets and left … Continue reading Eighteen months of May

 When Donald Trump was elected president last year feminists the world over despaired.
 Here was a man who thought nothing of demeaning women, especially those with the temerity to stand-up to him, who'd even been caught on tape bragging about using his fame as a cover for engaging in unwanted sexual advances, genital grabbing included.
 Not only that, US voters had … Continue reading Enough is enough: the rise of fourth-wave feminism